What is Construction Factoring?

 A factoring company is a financial institution that provides factoring services.
 Most construction factoring companies are fintech businesses.

 Factoring companies vary in their pricing, conditions, and policies.
-Let’s look at some of the main differences in various factoring companies.
+Let’s examine some of the key differences between various factoring companies.

 Fee Structure

-The main factoring fee is the discount rate, also called a factor or factoring rate.
+The primary factoring fee is the discount rate, also known as a factor or factoring rate.
 It is a sales discount for the factoring company.
-Most factor rates range from 1% -5%, but it depends on the company.
+Most factor rates range from 1% to 5%, depending on the company.

 Many factoring companies charge additional service fees.
 Some standard factoring fees include:

-- Lockbox Fee: AKA a monitoring fee, it’s an extra fee for monitoring the reserve account.
-Most times, it’s unnecessary unless it significantly reduces the factor rate.
+Lockbox Fee: AKA a monitoring fee, it’s an extra fee for monitoring the reserve account.
+Most of the time, it’s unnecessary unless it significantly reduces the factor rate.

 Recourse vs. Non-Recourse Factoring

-Recourse factoring is the most common, and it means that a business that factors its construction invoices is responsible if a customer doesn’t pay.
-In those cases, the factoring company makes the invoice seller repurchase the invoice.
+Recourse factoring is the most common type, meaning that a business that factors its construction invoices is responsible if a customer fails to pay.
+In such cases, the factoring company requires the invoice seller to repurchase the invoice.
 The seller can then try to collect the late payment or send it to a collection agency.

-Non-recourse factoring provides protection against customers not paying in specific circumstances.
+Non-recourse factoring offers protection against non-payment by customers under specific circumstances.
 The non-recourse agreement defines what conditions exempt the invoice seller from recourse.
-For example, most non-recourse contracts include no fault if the customer doesn’t pay due to bankruptcy.
+For example, most non-recourse contracts include no fault if the customer fails to pay due to bankruptcy.

-Non-recourse factoring often includes a higher factor rate and lower advance rate since the factoring company takes more risk.
+Non-recourse factoring typically involves a higher factor rate and a lower advance rate, as the factoring company assumes a greater level of risk.
 Non-recourse usually doesn’t apply when customers refuse to pay or dispute the contract or amount owed.

 Notification Factoring